matt0whitehead/t34TermProject/README.md

 # Description
 This project provides information related to coronavirus cases.
 It utilizes docker with kubernetes to provide an API and a backend.
+The API is written in Java with spark.

 # Usage